zenns-cmd/cat_dog_classifier/README.md

 1. (Training Phase):

-Loads labeled images from pet_photos folder
+-Loads labeled images from pet_photos folder

-Converts all images to 64x64 grayscale (all images need to be the same size in order to train the model)
+-Converts all images to 64x64 grayscale (all images need to be the same size in order to train the model)

-Trains SVM classifier on pixel values for each image
+-Trains SVM classifier on pixel values for each image

 2. (Prediction Phase):

-Processes uploaded image the same way as processing training images
+-Processes uploaded image the same way as processing training images

-Uses trained model to predict cat/dog class
+-Uses trained model to predict cat/dog class

-Returns prediction with confidence score
+-Returns prediction with confidence score

 💡 Notes: